Certification, Accreditation, and Training for

 Certification for Individuals

-- More information on DOEE individual discipline (worker, dust sampling technician, lead inspector, risk assessor, lead supervisor, and project designer) requirements and fees (tba)
+- More information on DOEE individual disciplines requirements and fees (for worker, dust sampling technician, lead inspector, risk assessor, lead supervisor, and project designer)

 - Apply to become a DOEE-certified lead-safe certified individual